DATA PROCESSING AGREEMENT

 When transferring personal data to countries outside the EU/EEA (third countries), the Data Processor uses approved transfer bases.

-The data processor confirms that no other subcontractors specified in The privacy statement transfers personal data covered by this agreement abroad.
+The data processor confirms that no subcontractors other than those specified in The privacy statement transfers personal data covered by this agreement abroad.

 The Data Processor's employees and others who act on the Data Processor's behalf in connection with the Processing of personal data in accordance with this agreement, service/assignment agreement and subsequent written agreements between the parties (hereinafter referred to as "persons authorized to process the personal data"), are subject to a duty of confidentiality according to this agreement and applicable regulations.